 - Names, genders, addresses, telephone numbers and e-mail addresses.

 - Employment, immigration statuses, disabilities (such as physical or learning disabilities) and racial/ethnic origins.

 - Data concerning health (such as substance abuse, domestic abuse, mental health, depression and pregnancy).

-- In the case of children, additional information as to whether the child is subject to assessment needs, such as Early Help Assessment, Specialist Case Planning, child care/protection plan, or is a child in need.
+- In the case of children, additional information as to whether the child is subject to assessment needs (such as CAF/UNOCINI) or a child care/protection plan, or is a child in need.

 We may also collect information from any individual/agency that has referred your family to us.

 How we will use your personal information and who it will be shared with